dombeesley/coffee_shop/README.md

 3. For the expiration date, enter any month or year, as long as they are in the future.
 Once the user has done this, the payment will go through.

+### Features To Implement Later
+*  If I’d had more time to add more features to the site, I would have added a feature that allowed the user to sort the available products.
+This would allow them to view a selection of them rather than all available products, sorting them by type, or even sorting the varieties of coffee by which country they’d come from.

 ## Technologies Used <hr>
 ### Programming Languages